 If winter’s arctic temperatures have you planning a winter escape, we get it.
 Lounging on a warm beach and sipping margaritas sounds so much nicer than shoveling snow.
-Luckily, with flights to be found from most major cities to Cancun at $200 or less, it makes perfect sense to head to the Yucatan Peninsula.

 From Cancun International Airport, though, you have the option to vacation at three of Mexico’s most popular destinations, each with very different personalities: Cancun, Playa del Carmen, and Cozumel.
 Which one is right for you?
 We break it down...